-From the menu, click Maintenance > DHCP Status.
+• In the Navigation Menu, click Maintenance > DHCP Status.
 The DHCP Status screen appears.

 Viewing the Events Log

 The Events Log screen shows a the events that have been logged by this access point.
 These events are cleared when the access point loses power or is rebooted.